microcks/microcks.io/content/documentation/installing/deployment-options.md

 ## Introduction

-Now that you have probably gone thorugh the different installation methods of Microcks, you would may want to have a high-level view of its architecture and deployment options.
-This page will go through these topics, exposeing the different choices and options you may have depending on your target environment.
+Now that you have looked at the different installation methods of Microcks, you may want to have a high-level view of its architecture and deployment options.
+This page will go through these topics, showing the different choices and options you may have depending on your target environment.

 ## High-level Architecture

-As its simplest form, Microcks architecture is made of 4 components that are:
+In its simplest form, Microcks architecture is made of 4 components which are:

 * The Microcks main web application (also called `webapp`) that holds the UI resources as well as API endpoints,
-* Its associated MongoDB database for holding your data such as repository of **API | Services** and **Tests**,
+* Its associated MongoDB database for holding your data such as the repository of **APIs | Services** and **Tests**,
-* A Microcks Postman runtime (`microcks-postman-runtime`) that allow the execution of Postman Collection tests and calls back Microcks for storing results,
+* A Microcks Postman runtime (`microcks-postman-runtime`) that allows the execution of Postman Collection tests and calls back Microcks for storing results,
 * A [Keycloak](https://keycloak.org) instance that holds the authentication mechanisms and identity provider integration.

 The schema below illustrates this architecture and the relations between components.
-You'll see that users are accessing the main `webapp` either from their browser to see the console or from the [CLI](../../automating/cli) or any other application using the API endpoints.
+You'll see that users access the main `webapp` either from their browser to see the console or from the [CLI](../../automating/cli) or any other application using the API endpoints.

 <img src="/images/architecture-simple.png" class="img-responsive"/>

 > For sake of simplicity we do not represent here the PostgreSQL (or other database) thay may be associated with Keycloak.

-Your can deploy this simple architecture whatever the installation method you pick: from [Docker Compose](../docker-compose) to fully featured [Operator](../operator).
+You can deploy this simple architecture whatever installation method you pick: from [Docker Compose](../docker-compose) to fully featured [Operator](../operator).

 ### Architecture for Async API